-- o If a Natural Recovery Site (regardless of reclamation date): A minimum of 25% canopy cover of herbaceous species; and, a minimum 25% canopy cover of woody species or a minimum stem count of 5/10 m2 plot (i.e., 5,000 stems/ha), and the plants are healthy. - o If a Planted Site: A minimum of 25% canopy cover of herbaceous species; and, a minimum 25% canopy cover of woody species or a minimum stem count of 2/10 m2 plot (i.e., 2,000 stems/ha), and the plants are healthy. - Vegetation is growing through the woody debris pile. - Risk of wildfire is low. - o Factors to consider in the determination of wildfire risk include: - Decomposition status: Wildfire risk is lower if the woody debris pile is old and rotting. - Location on the site: Wildfire risk is higher if the woody debris pile is located on the edge of the site as opposed to a more central location, especially if woody debris is leaning against trees in the undisturbed forest (Canadian Association of Petroleum Producers, 2008). - Surrounding forest type: Wildfire risk is higher if the surrounding forest is coniferous (Alberta Environment and Parks, 2018a). - Grass: Wildfire risk is higher if the vegetation on-site is grass dominated, particularly tall, dense grass populations as opposed to shorter and less dense grasses (Canadian Association of Petroleum Producers, 2008). - Facility type: Wildfire risk is higher if the woody debris pile is located on an access road as opposed to a wellsite as woody debris piles on linear features can act as a wick for wildfire, resulting in long distance spread of wildfire along linear features (Canadian Association of Petroleum Producers, 2008).
+- If a Planted Site: A minimum of 25% canopy cover of herbaceous species; and a minimum 25% canopy cover of woody species or a minimum stem count of 2/10 m2 plot (i.e., 2,000 stems/ha), and the plants are healthy. - 2.
+Vegetation is growing through the woody debris pile. - 3.
+Risk of wildfire is low.
+Factors to consider in the determination of wildfire risk include: - Decomposition status: Wildfire risk is lower if the woody debris pile is old, and the wood is rotten. - Location on the site: Wildfire risk is higher if the woody debris pile is located on the edge of the site as opposed to a more central location, especially if woody debris is leaning against trees in the undisturbed forest (Canadian Association of Petroleum Producers, 2008). - Surrounding forest type: Wildfire risk is higher if the surrounding forest is coniferous (Alberta Environment and Parks, 2018a). - Grass: Wildfire risk is higher if the vegetation on-site is grass dominated, particularly tall, dense grass populations as opposed to shorter and less dense grasses (Canadian Association of Petroleum Producers, 2008). - Facility type: Wildfire risk is higher if the woody debris pile is located on an access road as opposed to a wellsite as woody debris piles on linear features can act as a wick for wildfire, resulting in long distance spread of wildfire along linear features (Canadian Association of Petroleum Producers, 2008).